Skip to main content

 TLDR

 South Carolina has approximately 1,100 licensed childcare centers as of 2024, regulated by the Department of Social Services under R.114-500.
-Centers participating in the ABC Voucher program (CCDF via DSS) need per-child attendance records that satisfy DSS billing requirements — a documentation standard that parent-messaging apps are not built to produce.
+Centers participating in the ABC Voucher program need per-child attendance records that satisfy DSS billing requirements and reflect the mixed-age ratio rule correctly.

-South Carolina has approximately 1,100 licensed childcare establishments as of 2024, spread across Columbia, the Greenville–Spartanburg corridor, Charleston, and Myrtle Beach.
-The Department of Social Services (DSS) Division of Child Care Services licenses centers under Regulation R.114-500 — covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+South Carolina has approximately 1,100 licensed childcare establishments as of 2024, spread across Columbia, the Greenville-Spartanburg corridor, Charleston, and Myrtle Beach.
+The Department of Social Services licenses centers under Regulation R.114-500.

 Staff-to-child ratios and what they mean for software